rushikesh9/OrderFill/README.md

 5: The code checks last modified buy/sell txt file to determine to buy/sell conduction

+6: make sure run as admin is turned on for all files

 # Bugs

 OrderFill is tested in a limited environment and doesn't come under any guaranty,